bella2391/FMC-Plugin/README.md

 Only sending "canceled event"
 ### `/fmcp conv`
 Switching converting type of Romaji to Kanji.
+### `/fmcp debug`
+Switching debug mode.
+In details, this is only replacing config value each other.
+For example, Discord.ChannelId and Debug.ChannelId.
+### `/fmcp reload`
+Reloading configuration.

 ## Socket Server
 Sockets are enable us to communicate between Velocity and Spigot Servers.<br>
 ### Reason